mgalardini/pyseer/docs/tutorial.rst

 resistance using 616 *S.*\ |nbsp| \ *pneumoniae* genomes collected from Massachusetts.
 These genomes were first reported `here <https://www.nature.com/articles/ng.2625>`_ and can be accessed `here <https://www.nature.com/articles/sdata201558>`_.
-One of the earliest GWAS studies in bacteria was performed using this data, and we will try and replicate `their results <http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004547>`_.
+One of the earliest GWAS studies in bacteria was performed using this data, and we will try to replicate `their results <http://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1004547>`_.

 The data for this tutorial can be accessed `here <https://drive.google.com/open?id=1pOnTS-KW_iNZ5t8kRpMLoTB9Jca3_MJt>`_.